 Activities that can injure the joints can increase the risk of future osteoarthritis.
 Over-use of joints and years of heavy impact can often make osteoarthritis worse.
 Lifestyle changes may be necessary to relieve osteoarthritis symptoms.

 The symptoms of osteoarthritis vary from patient to patient.
 Some people with osteoarthritis have no symptoms, while others have significant pain and stiffness when the joints are used.
-Depending on which joints are affected, osteoarthritis can cause difficulty standing, walking, turning knobs or keys, opening jars, etc. Osteoarthritis involving the spine can lead to nerve irritation associated with numbness, tingling, and weakness.
+Depending on which joints are affected, osteoarthritis can cause difficulty standing, walking, turning knobs or keys, and opening jars, for example.
+Osteoarthritis involving the spine can lead to nerve irritation associated with numbness, tingling, and weakness.

 Osteoarthritis does not affect internal organs like rheumatoid arthritis can.
 However, osteoarthritis can cause significant deformity and loss of function and mobility.